 Sidecar isn’t specific to M1 Macs, but it’s still worth mentioning for anyone considering buying one.
 Sidecar basically lets you use your iPad as a second monitor for your Mac.
 In my experience, it’s a useful thing to have, just not something that’d sway me to buy a MacBook.

 When trying Sidecar for the first time with my 2018 11-inch iPad Pro, I was ready for an okay experience.
 But the seamless connection caught me off guard.
-Without a wired connection, the MacBook was using the iPad as a second screen better than many wired connected monitors.
+Without a wired connection, the MacBook was using the iPad as a second screen better than many wire-connected monitors.
 This not only gives you a second display but the utility of using Apple Pencil on your Mac apps too.

 And speaking of iPad, the M1 MacBooks enjoy the exclusive privilege of being able to run your purchased iOS apps.
 And while it’s not a great experience because iOS apps are designed for touchscreens and MacBooks don’t have one, it’s still a feature that bridges macOS and iOS.

 For example, I needed a video editor that won’t cost me $300 (hello, FCP) and neither one that doesn’t do anything (hello, iMovie).
 But since I had bought Lumafusion for iPad months earlier, I simply downloaded it onto my MacBook via the App Store, and voila!
-I can now use Lumafusion to do basic and sometimes even powerful edits without breaking the bank or diving into Davinci resolve which I don’t really know how to operate.
+I can now use Lumafusion to do basic and sometimes even powerful edits without breaking the bank or diving into Davinci Resolve which I don’t really know how to operate.

 It’s not a game-changer, but just like Sidecar, it’s a good thing to have when the need arises.